 As gaming jurisdictions prepare for an expansion of sports wagering after the U.S. Supreme Court’s ruling on PASPA, now is the time to gain an in-depth understanding of how regulated sports betting works.

-The International Center for Gaming Regulation provides this 2-day intensive seminar on the regulation of sports betting.
+The International Center for Gaming Regulation provides this 2-day intensive seminar on the regulation of sports betting, and we are excited to return to an in-person seminar experience.
 This two-day event falls under the ICGR's Sports Wagering track of executive education seminars.

 UNLV houses one of the only academic institutes that has focused on the gaming industry for over 25 years.
 We are excited to once again offer our sports betting program: Principles of Sports Wagering: Policy and Operations.